Techture/todo-app-express/README.md

 ## About

-This is a basic React/Express app using redux to manage state.
+This is a basic React/Express app

 ## Setup